 In Phase 3 HCG injections, or other forms of HCG are stopped, and after waiting 72 hours, your body must learn to readjust to sugars and carbohydrates.
 This cannot be done all at once, so this phase is done for three weeks to help slowly reintroduce a diet that would be more normal.
 After the HCG diet, maintenance is vital, so be sure to take this phase seriously.
 During Phase 3 you may eat what you would like, as long as it does not have sugar or carbohydrates, and you should also eat more calories each week, up to 1500 calories for most people, though you may require more or less.

-The diet also requires that you weigh yourself each morning after using the restroom, and if you go over two pounds from weight when you stopped injections, you absolutely must do a steak day to drop those pounds and get back on track.
-If you do gain a couple of pounds, use your steak day to re-check nutrition labels and see which foods have caused the weight gain.
+The diet plan also requires that you weigh yourself each morning after using the restroom, and if you go over two pounds from weight when you stopped injections, you absolutely must do a steak day to drop those pounds and get back on track.
+If you do gain a couple of pounds, use your steak day to re-check nutrition labels and see which foods have caused the weight gain and should be avoided.
 Gaining doesn’t just happen out of nowhere, so zeroing in on the culprit is going to help you in the long run.

 Some women do become bloated during their menstrual cycle, so if you gain during this time, wait until your cycle ends to see if weight was caused by water retention.
 With the HCG diet Phase 3 is meant to allow your body to become accustomed to regular foods and meals, and to help you find foods and meals that help you sustain your weight loss.
 Even if you have not lost the amount of weight you had hoped to lose, Phase 3 is still necessary before you can begin the HCG diet again.

 What is the HCG Phase 3 Food List?